+Most, though not all, class sessions will feature an in-class participation exercise.
 Your participation grade is calculated primarily based on your submission of weekly discussion questions and your participation in the in-class participation exercises.
-Each student can use one "free pass" for participation per semester: one opportunity to not submit discussion questions OR participate in the in-class exercise without penalty.
-In other words, even if you miss one participation opportunity, you can still achieve a perfect participation mark.
+To account for life circumstances, each student can use one "free pass" for participation per semester: one opportunity to not submit discussion questions OR participate in the in-class exercise without penalty.
+In other words, even if you miss one participation opportunity in this course, you can still achieve a perfect participation mark.